If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Annette founded Bucket List Journey back in 2011 to give the world the tools and inspiration to live their bucket list.

-Interestingly, Annette has “Bucket List Ideas” as one of the main categories in her life, where she shares all kinds of bucket lists that one can do before they die.
+Interestingly, Annette has “Bucket List Ideas” as one of the main categories in her life, where she shares all kinds of bucket lists that one can do before one dies.

 Today, Annette has grown the blog to have hundreds of thousands of monthly visitors and generate a 6-figure yearly income for her.